How Your Tooth Ache & Headache Are Related (2024 Health Guide)

 4 Potential Problems

 When you experience both a toothache and a headache, it’s essential to consider the underlying issue and seek appropriate treatment.
-Here are some potential problems that may be causing your dual discomfort:
+Here are some potential problems that may be causing your tooth ache headache:

 1) Dental Infection